A guide to choosing the right level of care for an elderly relative

 - Is living alone, and feeling lonely and isolated

-- Has health needs that requires support and monitoring through the day and night
+- Has health needs that require support and monitoring through the day and night

 - You want to feel reassured that your relative is safe, has company, and has all their needs supported, day or night.

-- Has a terminal illness or complex health needs, which necessitates health care professionals visiting the home on a regulate basis.
+- Has a terminal illness or complex health needs, which necessitates health care professionals visiting the home on a regulated basis.

 - Returning home from hospital for convalescence following an injury or illness

 A live-in carer can offer all of the same help that a visiting Home Care Assistant can provide.
 If your relative’s care needs are more complex, they will be provided with a suitably trained carer.

 Specialist and complex healthcare at home is a nurse led service, offering support for more complex medical needs.

 You might choose this level of support if your relative: